Policy and Advocacy Internships

 Duration: Minimum 3 months

 The internship is based in Brussels and is not available remotely.
-The selected candidate will work under the direct supervision of our Senior Policy Expert with over 20 years of experience in European institutions and public affairs.
+The selected candidates will work under the direct supervision of our Senior Policy Expert with over 20 years of experience in European institutions and public affairs.

 Tasks and skills